-5. Last, and most importantly, based on their challenges, fears, motivations and goals, map out what this persona needs most from you from you?
+Last, and most importantly, based on their challenges, fears, motivations and goals, map out what this persona needs from you.

 What do you do with your new brand persona?

-Creating your brand positioning (or promise) requires customer understanding first and foremost.
-Skip this step, and it is likely you’ll have one of three alternatives:
+Creating a brand positioning (or promise) requires customer understanding first and foremost.
+Skip this step and it is likely you’ll have one of three alternatives:

-2. A split personality brand that attempts to be all things to all people, or
+- A split personality brand that attempts to be all things to all people

-3. A brand that speaks mainly to one buying persona, and leaves the rest out in the cold.
+- A brand that speaks mainly to one buying persona and leaves the rest out in the cold.